web-auth/doc/pre-requisites/the-relying-party.md

 description: aka the application you are interacting with
 ---

-# The Relaying Party
+# The Relying Party

-The Relaying Party \(or `rp`\) corresponds to the application that will ask for the user to interact with the authenticator.
+The Relying Party \(or `rp`\) corresponds to the application that will ask for the user to interact with the authenticator.

 The library provides a simple class to handle the rp information: `Webauthn\PublicKeyCredentialRpEntity`.